Theo524/Advanced-Login-System-Tkinter/README.md

 # Login-System-Tkinter
 Secure login system made with python tkinter.
 To run the program run 'main.py'.
+If there is no database, it will be created automatically.

 Requirements:
 - Python 3